Table of Contents

 What Jobs Are Available with Each Degree?

-Luckily, with both degrees, there is a wide variety of jobs available.
+Luckily, with both degrees, there are a wide variety of jobs available.
 These jobs are listed separately, but the job duties often cross over.

 Database Designer or Administrator